ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 <a name="fabricca"></a>
 ### User identity generation
-Execute below commands in the given order to generate new user identites for the your HLF organization.
+Execute below commands in the given order to generate new user identites for the HLF organization.
 \
-*Before starting with user identity generation steps, make sure that you have [setup the environment](#setup) for the application properly*
+*Note: Before starting with user identity generation steps, make sure that you have [setup the environment](#setup) for the application properly*

-#### Set below enviroment variable on azure cloud shell
+#### Set below enviroment variables on azure cloud shell
 ```
 # Organization name for which user identity is to be generated
 ORGNAME=<orgname>
 # Name of new user identity.
 Identity will be registered with the Fabric-CA using this name.
 USER_IDENTITY=<username>
 ```
-#### Register and enroll New User
+#### Register and enroll new user
-Execute below command to register and enroll new user.
-This command executes registerUser.js to register and enroll the user.
+To register and enroll new user, execute the below command that executes registerUser.js.
 It saves the generated user identity in the wallet.
 ```
 npm run registerUser -- -o $ORGNAME -u $USER_IDENTITY
 ```
 *Note: Admin user identity is used to issue register command for the new user.
-Hence, it is mandatory to have the admin user identity in the wallet before issuing this command.
+Hence, it is mandatory to have the admin user identity in the wallet before executing this command.
 Otherwise, this command will fail.*

 Refer command help for more details on the arguments passed in the command
 ```